axonzeta/aibrow/README.md

 AiBrow is a browser extension that brings AI to your device.
 It uses small language models on your machine, making it fast and keeping your data private.
 With AiBrow, you can complete sentences, improve your writing, rephrase text, or sum up complex information using the latest small LLMs such as Llama 3.2, Phi 3.5, Gemma 2 and Qwen 2.5.

-The development API follows the current proposal for the browser [https://github.com/explainers-by-googlers/prompt-api?tab=readme-ov-file#stakeholder-feedback]("Prompt API") in development within [https://developer.chrome.com/docs/ai/built-in](Chrome).
-It uses [https://github.com/ggerganov/llama.cpp](llama.cpp) and the inference engine and supports the use of grammar schemas and LoRA Adapters.
+The development API follows the current proposal for the browser [Prompt API](https://github.com/explainers-by-googlers/prompt-api?tab=readme-ov-file#stakeholder-feedback) in development within [Chrome](https://developer.chrome.com/docs/ai/built-in).
+It uses [llama.cpp](https://github.com/ggerganov/llama.cpp) and the inference engine and supports the use of grammar schemas and LoRA Adapters.

 The extension works on all Chromium based browsers as well as Firefox.